AkankshaK-AI/EVA7-S5-Assignment/README.md

 **Step 4:**

-Target
+Target:
-To perform image augmentation
+1) To perform image augmentation
-To improve model performance to fix underfitting
+2) To improve model performance to fix underfitting

 Results: